 And the Survey Says …According to a survey conducted by Nintex, most employees working from home due to COVID-19 report getting more work done and feel as though they’re more efficient at jobs away from the office.
 However, not everyone has adapted to working from home well.

-What Would Make Work Better and Easier?When asked what would make their work better and easier at home, respondents said:
+What Would Make Work Better and Easier for Different Generations in the Workforce?When asked what would make their work better and easier at home, respondents in different generations in the workforce said:

 - Generation Z (born between 1997 and 2012) - 55% of people in this age group would prefer that businesses incorporate more software to help automate their workflow.